 It shall be the responsibility of the bargaining unit member to obtain a representative.

-No formal evaluation material shall be placed in the file unless the bargaining unit member has had an opportunity to read such material.
-The bargaining unit member shall sign the copy to be filed to acknowledge that the material has been read.
+No formal evaluation material and no letter of reprimand or letter of complaint shall be placed in the personnel file unless the bargaining unit member has an opportunity to read such material.
+The bargaining unit member shall be requested to acknowledge in writing the material has been read by affixing their signature.
+If the bargaining unit member refuses to acknowledge the material being read, the material may nevertheless be placed in the file if the bargaining unit member has had the opportunity to read the material.

 The bargaining unit member shall have the right to respond to any material contained in the personnel file, and the response shall become a part of the file.